What is more valuable per gram than gold?

 Tritium - £24,400 per gram

-Rare radioactive isotope of hydrogen, used in self-powered lighting (it glows green in the dark) and thermonuclear bombs.
+A rare radioactive isotope of hydrogen, it is used in self-powered lighting (it glows green in the dark) and thermonuclear bombs.

 Red Beryl - £40,800 per gram

-Rare gemstone, also known as Bixbite.
-Only found in the United States, with the Utah Geological Survey stating an estimated rarity of 1,000 times less than gold.
+A rare gemstone, Bixbite is only found in the United States.
+The Utah Geological Survey estimates its rarity to be 1,000 times less than gold.

 Red Diamonds - >£4 million per gram

 Not to be confused with blood diamonds.
-Rarest diamond type, mostly found in Kimberly, Western Australia.
+Rarest diamond type is mostly found in Kimberly, Western Australia.

 Antimatter - ~£2,000 trillion per gram